zed-industries/zed/crates/plugin_runtime/README.md

 }
 ```

 Note that this plugin also holds an owned reference to the runtime, which is stored in the `Plugin` type.
-In asyncrhonous or multithreaded contexts, it may be required to put `Plugin` behind an `Arc<Mutex<Plugin>>`.
+In asynchronous or multithreaded contexts, it may be required to put `Plugin` behind an `Arc<Mutex<Plugin>>`.
 Although plugins expose an asynchronous interface, the underlying Wasm engine can only execute a single function at a time.

 > **Note**: This is a limitation of the WebAssembly standard itself.
 In the future, to work around this, we've been considering starting a pool of plugins, or instantiating a new plugin per call (this isn't as bad as it sounds, as instantiating a new plugin only takes about 30µs).